grand-decentral-station/concept/concept/services.md

 Meta container for offering to host own websites and applications.
 It contains sub-containers for installing web-applications like blogs, forums, analytics, etc.

+As there will be multiple web apps listening on the same ports 80 and 443, there has to be a central server routing all requests to the correct app.
+An example of a simple and slim router is [Pound](http://www.apsis.ch/pound/).

+Every app would be able to register a URL with a random port only listening locally.
+To host basic stuff, an additional "web server" package featuring a LAMP stack could be offered.

+An additional advantage of a central web router is the ability to store SSL certificates centrally in the system.

 ## Communications

 Chat services (based on XMPP) or video/screen sharing (via WebRTC)